Chapter 16.42

 (G) Concurrent Processing.
 Where the Planning Director determines that processing time for a permit will not be adversely affected, the Director may authorize the acceptance of a permit application as complete for processing concurrently with the Historic Resources Commission review and action required by this chapter.

 (H) Historic Resources Commission Hearing Procedure.
 When an application for historic review is determined by Planning Department staff to be complete it shall be forwarded with any other information of record to the Historic Resources Commission for their review and subsequent action.
 Except for minor historic alteration projects, minor demolition as described in subsection (B)(2)(c) of this section, and sign review, each completed application for a historic resource preservation plan approval and associated recommendation shall be considered for review and action by the Historic Resources Commission at a public hearing.
-Notice of all hearings shall be given pursuant to SCCC 18.10.223.
+Notice of all hearings shall be given pursuant to SCCC 18.10.117 through 18.10.119.
 The Commission may continue a hearing from the original hearing date in order to request additional information, conduct a site inspection, require that a professional historian and/or archaeologist prepare the historical documentation report, or for any other reason determined to be necessary by the Historic Resources Commission.

 (I) Historic Resources Commission Action.
 Following the public hearing on an application, the Historic Resources Commission may approve a historic resource preservation plan, or historic documentation report, by an affirmative vote of three or more of the Commission members.
 In order for the Commission to approve or conditionally approve the historic resource preservation plan, all the following findings must be made: